github-ivan/blockbackup/README.md

 blockbackup
 ===========

-block device backup over ssh using checksum cache
+This script makes backup of block devices to file.
+On remote side it maintains a checksum cache to lower io on backup server.

+Code is very ugly but it works. :)